 How Do I Make My Basement Office Cozy?

 If you work at home on your own, you won’t necessarily need the basement office to be cozy.
 But if you plan on entertaining clients regularly–or even just want a space where everyone can enjoy themselves during family time or downtime from work–then cozy is exactly what you’ll require.
-The best ways to make a basement office cozy are by decorating it with personal photos and items, adding a comfortable seating area to relax in after work, creating an inviting atmosphere with lighting that makes the finished basement feel warm despite the cold air outside.
+The best ways to make a basement office cozy are by decorating it with personal photos and items, adding a comfortable seating area to relax in after work, and creating an inviting atmosphere with lighting that makes the finished basement feel warm despite the cold air outside.

 Storage That Helps You De-Clutter